ErikKassubek/ADVOCATE/doc/examples/fuzzing/goPie/GoBench.md

 some lock in choosing mutations, we can say, that the numbers indicate, that our GoPie implementation can replicate the results of the original GoPie.

-The number of bugs found with GoPie+ is slightly larger than both the values given in the GoPie paper, as well as the number of our GoPie implementation.
+The number of bugs found with GoCR is slightly larger than both the values given in the GoPie paper, as well as the number of our GoPie implementation.
 This may indicate, that the improvements have a positive effect, but it cannot be ruled out, that this is also an effect of luck.